LostXine/LLaRA/README.md

 4. **Train a MaskRCNN for Object Detection**:

-   If your project requires training a MaskRCNN for object detection, check out [train-maskrcnn](./train-maskrcnn/README.md) for detailed steps.
+   If you want to train a MaskRCNN for object detection, check out [train-maskrcnn](./train-maskrcnn/README.md) for detailed steps.

 ## Issues
 If you encounter any issues or have questions about the project, please submit an issue on our [GitHub issues page](https://github.com/LostXine/LLaRA/issues).